Spain star reacts after FA president kisses her on lips

 Spain star Jenni Hermoso reacts after FA president kisses her on lips

-The Spain star was making her way onto the podium after receiving her Women’s World Cup winners’ medal after victory against England
+The Spain star was making her way to the podium after receiving her Women’s World Cup winners’ medal following her team’s victory against England

-Spain star Jenni Hermoso insists she “did not enjoy it” after being kissed on the lips by Spanish FA president Luis Rubiales.
+Spain star Jenni Hermoso insisted she “did not enjoy it” after being kissed on the lips by Spanish FA president Luis Rubiales.

-The incident occurred when Hermoso made her way to the podium after Spain defeated England in the Women’s World Cup final thanks to Olga Carmona’s strike.
+The incident occurred as Hermoso made her way to the podium after Spain defeated England in the Women’s World Cup final thanks to Olga Carmona’s strike.

-A brief conversation between the pair followed before Rubiales grabbed Hermoso on her back and kissed her on the lips.
+A brief conversation between the pair followed, before Mr Rubiales grabbed Hermoso around her back and kissed her on the lips.

-Outrage quickly spread on social media, with supporters accusing Rubiales of inappropriate behaviour.
+Outrage quickly spread on social media, with football supporters accusing Mr Rubiales of inappropriate behaviour.
+The former England international Casey Stoney tweeted: “Would he kiss a male player like this?
+This is NOT ok.”

+Mr Rubiales was asked about the incident, telling Radio Marca that it was merely “two people having a minor show of affection” and that he will not take notice of “idiocy,” referencing those outraged by his behaviour.

+"The kiss with Jenni?
+There are idiots everywhere,” he said.
+“When two people have a minor show of affection, we can't listen to idiocies.
+We are champions and that is what stays with me"

-The World Cup further adds to a glittering career for the 33-year-old Hermoso, with successful spells at Atletico Madrid and Barcelona, while currently featuring for Mexican outfit Pachuca.
+The World Cup further adds to a glittering career for the 33-year-old Hermoso, who has spent successful spells at Atletico Madrid and Barcelona and is currently playing for Mexican outfit Pachuca.

 Carmona’s first-half strike epitomised Spain’s slick style of football and was ultimately enough for Spain to edge out the Lionesses in Sydney, gaining revenge for their defeat in the quarter-finals of last year’s European Championships.